MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/plan-cloud-sync-topologies.md

 ## Things to remember about all scenarios and topologies
 The information below should be kept in mind, when selecting a solution.

-- Users and groups must be uniquely identified across all forests
+- Users and groups must be uniquely identified across all forests.
-- Matching across forests doesn't occur with cloud sync
+- Matching across forests doesn't occur with cloud sync.
 - The source anchor for objects is chosen automatically.
 It uses ms-DS-ConsistencyGuid if present, otherwise ObjectGUID is used.
 - You can't change the attribute that is used for source anchor.